 Commenting on the news, Chair of the AHSN Network, Seamus O’Neill said: “The AHSN Network will be working with the NHS and the wound care industry as part of the Office for Life Sciences’ Industrial Strategy.
 The AHSN has expertise in the Quality Improvement initiatives required to deliver sustained improvements in outcomes across the NHS.
 Partnership with industry colleagues will help us to do more, faster.
 The consortium will be a vehicle for exploring how the use of digital clinical decision support tools can reduce variation in wound care, maximise the impact of resources and improve patient outcomes.”

-ABHI CEO Peter Ellingworth added: “I am pleased to see this significant backing of our sector.
+ABHI CEO Peter Ellingworth commented: “I am pleased to see this significant backing of our sector.
 HealthTech products and services deliver vital improvements to patient care and enable a more efficient health care system.
 As such, we are working with Government to ensure that the agreement encapsulates a broad range of wound care and digital companies, whilst exploring how this approach to collaborative working can be applied to other areas of our industry.
 These partnerships will deliver value across the whole health system, and NHS procurement decisions must recognise that, rather than simply focusing on achieving lowest price.”